snotskie/ttrpg/md/index.md

       </tr>
       <tr>
         <th scope="row" colspan="2">Advance</th>
         <td><code>Not Hurt</code> Use your Action Die to perform a Check to advance your team's objectives.
-On a success, add two Scheme buttons at the first positions at or above your current position without one already.</td>
+On a success, add <b>X</b> Scheme buttons at the first positions at or above your current position without one already.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Protect</th>